Wisconsin city braces for third night of protests over police shooting of Black man | International

 "Essentially, our city was burned to the ground, building by building," Rodriguez told Reuters.
 "Enough is enough."
 Smoke billowed over central Kenosha after police in riot gear clashed with protesters as they defied a dusk-to-dawn curfew on Monday night and Tuesday morning, near where police gunned down Jacob Blake, 29, on Sunday.

-Blake remained in intensive care following surgery and would require more operations, civil rights attorney Ben Crump, who represents the Blake family, told ABC News on Tuesday.
-Blake's father told the Chicago Sun-Times his son was paralyzed from the waist down.
-Blake, who had been attempting to break up a fight between two women, was struck by four of the seven shots, all fired by one officer, in front of his sons aged 3, 5 and 8, Crump said.
+Blake, who had been attempting to break up a fight between two women, was struck by four of the seven shots, all fired by one officer, in front of his sons aged 3, 5 and 8, civil rights attorney Ben Crump, who represents the Blake family, told ABC News on Tuesday.
+Crump will hold a press briefing at 3 p.m.
+CDT.
 Video captured by a neighbor shows Blake walking toward the driver's side door of his SUV, away from two officers who were pointing guns at his back.
 After he opens the door, seven shots ring out, with one of the officers tugging at his shirt.
-It remains unknown what the officers may have seen inside Blake's car.
+The police have not explained why Blake was shot.

 Crump said there was "no indication he was armed."
-The shooting is under investigation by the Wisconsin Department of Justice, which has not released any details.
-Kenosha police have referred all questions to the state investigators.

-UNREST ACROSS AMERICA Firefighters from about 30 fire departments around the region came to Kenosha to help put out the blazes across swaths of the city.

-He said the county supervisors would meet on Tuesday to seek federal assistance, on the assumption that the city's mayor and Wisconsin Governor Tony Evers would be reluctant to do so.
-Mayor John Antaramian and Evers, who deployed the state's National Guard on Monday, did not immediately reply to requests for comment.
+Blake's uncle, Justin Blake, said he had been told by Blake's father that Blake may have "temporary paralysis" in his legs, but that they hoped this may subside as swelling from his injuries goes down.
+"He's strong and he's a young man so we're just praying for a fast recovery," the uncle told Reuters.

+The shooting occurred three months after the death of George Floyd in Minneapolis sparked nationwide protests against police brutality and racism.
+Clyde McLemore, president the Black Lives Matter chapter of nearby Lake County, Illinois, said he helped lead a march on Monday through a wealthy part of Kenosha on Lake Michigan, and that he was hit with rubber bullets and tear gassed upon joining hundreds gathered in a park close to the county's courthouse.

+He said demonstrators would be out again on Tuesday night, demanding that the officers involved in the shooting, who have been placed on administrative leave, are fired and prosecuted.
+"We won't stop protesting until we get that done," he said.

-Unrest flared again elsewhere in the United States with overnight clashes reported in Portland, Oregon; Seattle and Minneapolis.
+UNREST ACROSS AMERICA Unrest flared again elsewhere in the United States with overnight clashes reported in Portland, Oregon; Seattle, and Minneapolis.
 In New York City, marchers swarmed the Brooklyn Bridge, social media video showed.
-Basketball star LeBron James, who has emerged as a national leader on issues of race, lent his voice to the protests, telling reporters covering the National Basketball Association playoffs that "we are scared as Black people in America. ...
-We are terrified."

-Black Lives Matter activists are demanding the immediate firing or arrest of the Kenosha officers, who have been placed on administrative leave.
-Hours into Monday night's curfew, the mostly peaceful demonstration turned violent, with some protesters setting off fireworks.

-Local police, who had support from National Guard troops, fired tear gas, rubber bullets and smoke bombs to disperse the crowd, which grew to several hundred, according to protester Porche Bennett, 31, of Kenosha.
-Fires destroyed much of the Black business district, Bennett said, adding that the instigators she saw were white.
+In Kenosha, a curfew set for 8 p.m. on Monday was largely ignored and as the evening wore on the mostly peaceful demonstration turned violent, with some people setting off fireworks and others setting light to buildings.
+Local police, who had support from National Guard troops, fired tear gas, rubber bullets and smoke bombs to disperse the crowd, according to protester Porche Bennett, 31, of Kenosha, who said fires had destroyed much of the Black business district and that those she saw igniting fires were white.

 "It's people from out of town doing this.
-We've been shopping there since we were kids and they set it on fire," Bennett said.
-Social media images showed both white and Black agitators.
-Black men swinging baseball bats broke traffic signals and street lamps.
-White and Black men bashed a row of cars.

-One white man riding a skateboard doused a government truck with an accelerant and set it on fire.
-Heavily armed white civilians stood guard in front of businesses.
+We've been shopping there since we were kids, and they set it on fire," Bennett said.
+Rodriguez said firefighters from about 30 fire departments around the region came to Kenosha to help put out the fires.
+He said the county supervisors would meet on Tuesday to seek federal assistance, on the assumption that the city's mayor and Wisconsin Governor Tony Evers would be reluctant to do so.

+Mayor John Antaramian and Evers did not immediately reply to requests for comment.

 ALSO READ